 Choose one sequence: 8

-(4 credits)(IGE option under Science and the Natural World) This course is an introduction to inorganic chemistry, with an emphasis on the health sciences.
+(4 credits)(NWCore option under Science and the Natural World) This course is an introduction to inorganic chemistry, with an emphasis on the health sciences.
 It is well suited for students whose programs require one year of chemistry.
 Note: Three lectures and one three-hour laboratory period per week.
 Open to all students.

 An introductory course in organic and biological chemistry.
 The content is especially suited to meet the needs of students whose programs require only one year of chemistry.Prerequisite: CHE101.(4 credits)